2011 Chevrolet HHR Performance

 Acceleration and Power

 The HHR has two available engines.
 The base engine is a 2.2-liter four-cylinder engine that makes 155 horsepower; that engine is standard on the LS and 1LT trims.
-The 2LT trim gets a 2.4-liter engine that makes 172 horsepower.
+The 2LT trim gets a 2.4-liter four-cylinder engine that makes 172 horsepower.
 A five-speed manual transmission is standard for all trims, but a four-speed automatic is optional.
 If you’re want a manual transmission because they’re typically more fun to drive, test drivers say you shouldn’t bother.
 The difference in performance for the two transmissions is negligible.

 Overall, the amount of power available with either engine is so-so – other models in the class like the Volkswagen Jetta SportWagen and the Hyundai Elantra Touring have much better performance.
 Reviewers do, however, like the HHR’s high fuel economy ratings.